viniciusjs07/microservices-payment-nodejs-lambda/README.md

 ## Description
 - In the path [/product-service] project it contains a nodejs application with typescript related to the product crud service using aws lambda function as code.
+- In the path [/notification-service] project it contains a nodejs application with typescript related to notification service using aws lambda function as code.

 ## Installation/deployment instructions